 Pensacola, FL. – Pensacola Divorce Lawyer Mary G. McDaniel recently announced that she has added Collaborative Divorce to her existing Family Law Practice in Pensacola, FL.
 Collaborative law is growing rapidly in popularity across the country in response to the high financial and emotional cost of traditional divorce litigation.
-The concept of Collaborative Divorce aligns with Mary McDaniel’s philosophy that it is always in a couple’s best interest – especially when children are involved – that the process of divorcing is as streamlined as possible.
+The concept of Collaborative Divorce aligns with Mary McDaniel’s philosophy that it is always in a couple’s best interest – especially when children are involved – that the process of divorcing is as streamlined as possible, a concept that hiring a Jacksonville family law attorney can help with.
 Moving through the divorce process quickly translates into fewer legal fees for each party and better outcomes.
 A commitment to resolve matters quickly shifts the attention of the parties from the pain and resentment that arise during the process of divorce to focusing on the outcome: the excitement of building a new and different life.

 “The Collaborative Divorce Process Saves Clients Time and Money”